Local and National Resources

 The Department of State, Bureau of Consular Affairs has created a call center for citizens traveling abroad staffed 24/7: 888-407-4747

-For veterans who think they have COVID-19: Before visiting local VA medical facilities, community providers, urgent care centers, or emergency departments in their communities, veterans experiencing COVID-19 symptoms—such as fever, cough, and shortness of breath—are encouraged to call their VA medical facility or call MyVA311 (844-698-2311, press #3 to be connected).
+For veterans experiencing COVID-19 symptoms—such as fever, cough, and shortness of breath: Before visiting local VA medical facilities, community providers, urgent care centers, or emergency departments in your community, call your VA medical facility or call MyVA311 (844-698-2311, press #3 to be connected).
 Veterans can also send secure messages to their health care providers via MyhealtheVet, VA’s online patient portal.
 VA clinicians will evaluate veterans’ symptoms and direct them to the most appropriate providers for further evaluation and treatment.